2024 Saki-Matsuri - Gion Festival Yoiyama Official Guide

 show stroly map Show Stroly map

-• Subway Karasuma Line(Shijo) Subway Karasuma Line(Shijo)
+• Shijo Station(Kyoto City Subway Karasuma Line) Shijo Station(Kyoto City Subway Karasuma Line)

 show stroly map Show Stroly map

-• Subway Karasuma Line(Gojo) Subway Karasuma Line(Gojo)
+• Gojo Station(Kyoto City Subway Karasuma Line) Gojo Station(Kyoto City Subway Karasuma Line)

 show stroly map Show Stroly map